AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/overview.md

 ## Additional resources

-The following are various Adobe resources that provide further information and useful API's and SDK's for developing Asset Compute workers.
+The following are various Adobe resources that provide further information and useful APIs and SDKs for developing Asset Compute workers.

 ### Documentation